ChinmayDixit5/AI-ML-Project/AI-ML Project.md

 ## 1. Setting Up the Development Environment

-First, let's set up a Python environment with all the necessary libraries:
+ Python environment with all the necessary libraries:

 ```python
 # implementation_setup.py